loader-icon

 Common Workplace Chemicals Linked to Cancer

-Asbestos | Found in many older buildings, asbestos fibers can be inhaled and lead to lung cancer, mesothelioma, and other respiratory diseases.
-Enroll workers in our Asbestos Awareness Training. |
+Asbestos asbestos-fibers-can-cause-cancer Found in many older buildings, asbestos fibers can be inhaled and lead to lung cancer, mesothelioma, and other respiratory diseases.

-Lead | Lead exposure disrupts normal cell functions, damages DNA, and interferes with the body's ability to repair damaged cells, leading to mutations that can initiate cancerous growth.
+Lead lead-can-cause-cancer Lead exposure disrupts normal cell functions, damages DNA, and interferes with the body's ability to repair damaged cells, leading to mutations that can initiate cancerous growth.
 Additionally, lead exposure can impair the immune system, making the body less effective at detecting and destroying cancer cells.
-Check out our Lead Awareness Training. |

-Benzene | A chemical used in the production of plastics, resins, and synthetic fibers, benzene exposure has been linked to leukemia and other blood disorders. | |
+Benzene benzene-can-cause-cancer A chemical used in the production of plastics, resins, and synthetic fibers, benzene exposure has been linked to leukemia and other blood disorders.

-Formaldehyde | Used in a variety of products including building materials and household products, formaldehyde exposure has been associated with nasopharyngeal cancer and leukemia. | |
+Formaldehyde Formaldehyde-can-lead-to-cancer Used in a variety of products including building materials and household products, formaldehyde exposure has been associated with nasopharyngeal cancer and leukemia.

-Arsenic | Found in certain industries such as mining and agriculture, arsenic exposure has been linked to skin, lung, and bladder cancer. |
+Arsenic Arsenic-can-lead-to-cancer Found in certain industries such as mining and agriculture, arsenic exposure has been linked to skin, lung, and bladder cancer.

 Protecting Workers from Exposure